VW U.S. chief says changing mindset at German HQ key for success

 Getting headquarters to listen to U.S. demands depends in part on having a strong network inside the company, Horn said.

-“There are formal organisations and there are informal organisations,” said Horn, who has been with the automaker since September 1990.
+“There are formal organizations and there are informal organizations,” said Horn, who has been with the automaker since September 1990.

 Volkswagen is considering introducing a long-wheelbase version of its Tiguan compact sports utility vehicle because U.S. customers want three rows of seats rather than only two, Horn said.